 - 1. The Elections Commission reserves the right, through the swearing in of elected candidates, to sanction any candidate/party or group for violation of the Spring Election Rules, the Student Government Constitution, its Bylaws, and/or University policy due to a campaign violation. - a.
 The Elections Commission is the sole body authorized to adjudicate alleged violations (with exception to University policy). - 2.
 It is the responsibility of the candidate to educate any and all campaign staff or endorsing entities as to the rules set forth by the Spring Election Rules.
 Candidates will be held responsible for any actions of those assisting with the campaign. - 3.
-Prior to reporting an alleged/perceived violation, and, in particular, any minor violation, candidates should attempt to resolve the concern among themselves, first. - Penalties for violations will depend on whether a violation is determined to have occurred. - a.
-If no violation is found to have occurred, the claim is set aside and no further action will be taken. - b.
+Prior to reporting an alleged/perceived violation, and, in particular, any minor violation, candidates should attempt to resolve the concern among themselves, first. - 4.
+Penalties for violations will depend on whether a violation is determined to have occurred. - a.
+If no violation is found to have occurred, the claim is set aside and no further action will be taken.

+- b.
 If a violation is found to have occurred, the severity of the claim must be determined prior to sanctions being applied. - i.
 Violations should be labeled as either Minor or Major. - ii.
 The severity of the claim will be determined by a majority vote of the Elections Commission on a case-by-case basis. - c.
-Minor violations should be considered as small offenses not substantially affecting the outcome of the election. - The consequence of a first minor violation should be a written reprimand to the candidate and documentation placed in the election file. - ii.
+Minor violations should be considered as small offenses not substantially affecting the outcome of the election. - i.
+The consequence of a first minor violation should be a written reprimand to the candidate and documentation placed in the election file. - ii.
 At the Election Commission's discretion, subsequent minor violations may result in a reduction in the campaign spending limit. - iii.
 At the Election Commission's discretion, excessive minor violations may be considered a major violation and result in the removal of the candidate's eligibility for election. - d.
 Major violations should be considered as major offenses substantially affecting the outcome of the election. - i.
-A major violation may result in the removal of eligibility for election.
+A major violation may result in the removal of eligibility for election. - e.
+A decision to declare a candidate ineligible for election due to violation rules is subject to a unanimous vote by the Commission.
+Other sanctions may be determined by a simple majority vote of the Commission.